 - Rayzal is married to a non-working spouse, and has five children under 18.
 He has also been earning RM4,000 monthly since the start of 2022.

 When running payroll, PCB will appear only for Amin.

 Amin’s chargeable income will be calculated as 12 * 4,000 - 9,000 (personal deduction) = RM39,000 which is above the PCB threshold.

 Rayzal’s chargeable income on the other hand will be calculated as 12 * 4,000 - 9,000 (personal deduction) - 10,000 (5 x 2,000 child deduction) - 4,000 (spouse deduction) = RM 25,000 which is below the PCB threshold.

 3. What is the difference between recurring and non-recurring (additional) items?

 From step 1, we can see that recurring items are included in future months to calculate the annual taxable income, while non-recurring (additional) items are included only for the current month.
-As a result, the PCB may be underpaid if monthly-paid items are added as additional instead of recurring (read this article to find out when and how to add payroll items as recurring).
+As a result, the PCB may be underpaid if monthly-paid items are added as additional instead of recurring (please refer to When do I select certain payroll items as recurring article to find out when and how to add payroll items as recurring).